Val’s Sweet Cabbage Slaw

-My sister Val’s Sweet Cabbage Slaw with Green Onion and Parsley was a hit at our family party, and I love the parsley in this interesting slaw recipe.
+My sister Val’s Sweet Cabbage Slaw was a hit when she brought it for a family party, and I love the parsley in this interesting slaw recipe.

-Several weeks ago I had a family party for Father’s Day, and my sister Valerie brought Val’s Cabbage Slaw with Green Onion and Parsley.
+Several weeks ago I had a family party for Father’s Day, and my sister Valerie brought Val’s Cabbage Slaw.
 Everyone loved this cabbage slaw with a sweet-and-sour dressing, green onion, and parsley!
 I’m a big fan of parsley, but I don’t think I’ve ever seen it used in a sweet coleslaw recipe like this and it turned out to be a great combination with the crunch of the cabbage, the sweet dressing, and the savory flavor of the green onion all getting along very well with the parsley.

 The dressing on the salad Val made had quite a bit of sugar so I wasn’t sure how this would work with sweetener, but when I tried it I loved the low-carb version of the salad just as much as the original.
 And this recipe is ALL about the parsley, so if you’re a parsley fan go ahead and use more parsley if you’d like!

 How to Make Val’s Sweet Cabbage Slaw:

 (Scroll down for complete recipe including nutritional information.)

 - Thinly slice the cabbage, then coarsely chop.

 - Then coarsely chop parsley to make about 3/4 cup chopped parsley (or more!)